14 Remarkable Benefits of Alpha GPC + Dosage & How To Take It

 Curcumin is the most heavily researched compound within turmeric, the spice that gives curry its yellow colour.

-One reason why is because it protects mitochondria and prevents mitochondrial dysfunction in the brain (111-113).
+Curcumin protects mitochondria and prevents mitochondrial dysfunction in the brain (111-113).

 Curcumin can be found in both Optimal Energy and Optimal Antiox.